MIT-Scioly/MIT-Scioly.github.io/README.md

 To build and serve the site locally, run `hugo server` from the root of this repository.
 To generate the production build, run `hugo`.

+## Deployment

+The site is deployed with GitHub Pages through [`.github/workflows/hugo.yml`](/.github/workflows/hugo.yml).
+In the repository settings, GitHub Pages should be configured to use `GitHub Actions` as the source.
+Deployments run automatically on pushes to `master`.

 ## Contributing

 To contribute to the site, you should get write access to the repo from the online logistics director.